lordfpx/AB-interchange/README.md

 # AB-interchange

-AB-interchange is a small, dependencie free and vanilla JavaScript component that conditionnaly load things depending on media queries and it also has a **lazy-loading** option:
+AB-interchange is a small, dependencie free and vanilla JavaScript component that conditionnaly load things depending on media queries and it also has a powerfull **lazy-loading** option:

 - **img**
 - **picture**
 - **background-image**
 - **HTML content** (Ajax)

-It's damn small: about **1800 bytes** (uglyfied and GZipped).
+It's damn small: about **2500 bytes** (uglyfied and GZipped).
 It is used in the French website of [ENGIE](https://particuliers.engie.fr).

 Have a look at the [Codepen demonstration](https://codepen.io/lordfpx/pen/jApqLW).